dropEmm/Demon-Slayer_Quiz/README.md

 PS:-
 After watching Demon Slayer Anime.
-I was so hyped that i actually wanted to know if i am elligible to become a demon slayer or not.
+I was so hyped that i actually wanted to know if i am eligible to become a demon slayer or not.
 If you wanted to know about it too.
 Just go throught it and if possible you can also edit and add some extra questions for funn!